Seeds

 August is a time of pause in the garden, freewheeling gently down the hill it's spent the year so far climbing up.
 There's still growth a-plenty happening everywhere, but it's less noticeable on most plants as they're bigger now and a few extra leaves or inches in height is less obvious than in the spring or early summer.
 Many of the flowering perennials are either taking a well deserved rest after shooting up from ground level and producing a wonderful show of flowers or still have their thing to do which won't happen until the end of the month or September.

-The effects of pests and maybe a period of drought are also showing with some yellowed and pitted leaves.
-The lawn has slowed down in the heat and isn't the rich unbroken greensward that it was a couple of months ago.
+The effects of pests and maybe a period of drought are also showing with some yellow or browned and pitted leaves.
+The lawn has slowed to a stop in the heat and the rich unbroken greensward that it was a couple of months ago seems like a distant memory now.
 The gardening year is approaching the maturity of September.

-Speaking of the lily of the field - my plant of the moment at this time of the year is Lilium regale.
+My plant of the moment at this time of the year is Lilium regale.
 Wonderfully huge scented white flowers, half a dozen or more on a single stem that reaches to 3 or 4ft tall.
-Individual flowers can get up to 12 inches across, they're later this year than last, a result of the low level fungal illness they're limping along with and also the relatively low light levels too I guess, lots of cloud and little actual sunshine.
+Individual flowers can get up to 12 inches across.

 The secret with these bulbs is to look after them and keep them going from year to year.
 The first year, they'll be good, but it's from the second onwards where they really excel.
 As soon as the flowers are over, snap off the remains leaving ALL the leaves intact so that they don't put their energy into seed.
 Look after them watering and feeding as you would normally for a valued plant.
 This way the leaves will start to channel energy into the bulb for next year.